Refutation of the

 Specifically the above arguments show that:

-"God" can be contingent, but not almighty (Swinburne's
+"God" can be contingent, but not almighty (which as it turns out is also Richard Swinburne's thesis)

-It is clear from this that God in the sense intended by monotheistic
+It is clear from this that God in the sense intended by the Anselmian perfect being theology adopted by monotheistic

 religions is an impossible being.
 This accounts for the quotation

-marks around God above, since these beings can no longer be identified
+marks around the word God above, since the beings so mentioned can no longer be identified

 with the god of monotheism.